kumahq/kuma-website/app/_src/production/cp-deployment/zoneegress.md

-`ZoneEgress` proxy is used when it is required to isolate outgoing traffic (to services in other zones or [external services](/docs/{{ page.version }}/policies/external-services) in the local zone). and you want to achieve isolation of outgoing traffic (to services in other zones or [external services](/docs/{{ page.version }}/policies/external-services) in the local zone), you can use `ZoneEgress` proxy.
+`ZoneEgress` proxy is used when it is required to isolate outgoing traffic (to services in other zones or [external services](/docs/{{ page.version }}/policies/external-services) in the local zone).

 {%tip%}
 Because `ZoneEgress` uses [Service Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) to route traffic, [mTLS](/docs/{{ page.version }}/policies/mutual-tls) is required.